-- .1 Obtain a pharmaceutical product that meets the requirements for the prescription - Confirm availability of the product - Locate alternate sources when required - .2 Prepare/compound a sterile pharmaceutical product - follow approved formulation instructions - Select the needed product(s) and check the expiry date(s) - Calculate, convert, and document the results of dosage calculations and extemporaneous weights and volumes - Verify calculations with a second member of the pharmacy team who is registered - Verify accuracy and appropriateness of ingredients and quantities including weights and volumes; and document
+- .1 Obtain a pharmaceutical product that meets the requirements for the prescription - Confirm availability of the product - Locate alternate sources when required - .2 Prepare/compound a sterile pharmaceutical product - follow approved formulation instructions - Select the needed product(s) and check the expiry date(s) - Calculate, convert, and document the results of dosage calculations and extemporaneous weights and volumes - Verify calculations with a second member of the pharmacy team who is registered - Verify accuracy and appropriateness of ingredients and quantities including weights and volumes; and document - Select equipment - Follow aseptic technique - .3 Prepare a non-sterile compound, a pre-packaged pharmaceutical product, or a reconstituted pharmaceutical product - follow approved formulation instructions - Select the needed product(s) and check the expiry date(s) - Verify dosage calculations, weights and volumes, and, where necessary, confirm these with a second member of the pharmacy tealistered and document the results. - Count, measure, or weigh the pharmaceutical product or products - Follow clean technique - .4 Label the pharmaceutical product - Select the appropriate container for the pharmaceutical product - Affix the appropriate label(s) to the pharmaceutical product or container - Provide appropriate patient information materials when specified by the pharmacist rify the accuracy and completeness of a pharmaceutical product prepared for release.

-Select equipment

-Follow aseptic technique

-.3 Prepare a non-sterile compound, a pre-packaged pharmaceutical product, or a reconstituted pharmaceutical product follow approved formulation instructions

-Select the needed product(s) and check the expiry date(s)

-Verify dosage calculations, weights and volumes, and, where necessary, confirm these with a second member of the pharmacy tealistered and document the results.

-Count, measure, or weigh the pharmaceutical product or products

-Follow clean technique

-.4 Label the pharmaceutical product

-Select the appropriate container for the pharmaceutical product rify the accuracy and completeness of a pharmaceutical product prepared for release.